 - Develop time management and critical thinking skills

-- Function as the clinical staff dietitian in various areas to assess nutritional status and to develop and implement appropriate care plan for each client
+- Function as the clinical staff dietitian in various areas to assess nutritional status and to develop and implement an appropriate care plan for each client

 - Develop and demonstrate professional characteristics expected of a dietitian